adorsys/keycloak-config-cli/README.md

 # Compatibility with keycloak

 Since keycloak-config-cli 4.0 will support the latest 4 releases of keycloak, if possible.

-There are some exceptions, for example if keycloak introduce some backward compatible changes, keycloak-config-cli will cut the support, too.
+There are some exceptions:

+- keycloak-config-cli will try the keep an extended support for [RH-SSO](https://access.redhat.com/articles/2342881)
+- keycloak-config-cli will cut the support if keycloak introduces some breaking changes

 # Build this project